クルミの日本語 exploring Japanese

 絵文字えもじ 😊

 You might think that emojis are 👍 (thumbs up), or 💩 (pile of poo).
 You might be annoyed that they are not displaying for you on this web page.
-But they're on topic: they come from Japan, starting in 1997 on J-Phone's SkyWalker DP-211SW device.
-The first emoji were black and white, 12x12 pixels, and included "pile of poo".
+But they're on topic: they come from Japan, starting in 1988, on the Sharp PA-8500 PDA device.
+The first emoji were black and white, 16x16 pixels, and did not include "pile of poo"; however, by 1997, J-Phone's SkyWalker DP-211SW featured that iconic stinky, well, icon.

 is "picture" and 文字もじ is "character, letter, writing system"; so 絵文字 are picture characters.
 The seeming correlation with the "emo" in "emotion" or "emoticon" is only a coincidence: